linas/atomspace-ipfs/README.md

   CID.
 The good news: one knows *exactly* which version of an AtomSpace one is working with (this is very unlike the current AtomSpace!)

-* Change the code to use the new IPFS DAG API instead of the Object API.
-  The DAG API should allow the json contents to more closely mirror actual Atom structures.

 * Currently, IPNS is slow.
 A core assumption in the design is that someday, this will be fixed, and IPNS will be fast.
 Or that, at least, the IPNS latency will be immaterial, and that we'll work with the most-recently-resolved values.

-* Each AtomSpace Atom is an IPFS object.
-Nothing more nor less.
-  That means all Atoms are globally unique: all atoms have a single persistent hash.
-(This is what is currently implemented; a design alternative is to add the AtomSpace IPNS CID to the Atom, which makes the Atom "effectively private", since the CID is not publicly guessable.)

 * Design alternative A:
-  -- Every Atom has a corresponding key.
+  -- Every Atom has a corresponding PKI key.
 So, millions of keys.
-     The key name is globally unique: it is just the scheme string of the Atom.
+     The key name is globally unique: it is just the name of the AtomSpace, followed by the scheme string of the Atom.
-  -- The private part of the key is held by the key-creator.
-It
+  -- The private part of the PKI key is held by the key-creator.
-     stays private, unless shared.
+     It stays private, unless shared.
-  -- Every IPFS Atom object has the public key in the Data field
-     of that object.
-That means that IPFS Atom objects are effectively "secret", because the public key is not generally known/shared.
   -- The AtomSpace is a single file, listing all of the Atoms in it,
-     together with all of the public keys.
+     together with all of the public keys for each Atom.
+This means that the AtomSpace is centralized.
   -- If a user wants to find the current Valuation of an Atom,
      they must:
      ++ obtain the AtomSpace file somehow.